Saturday, December 30, 2023

 Rosalynn Carter (11/19)

 Asked by Katie Couric what was the most exciting moment in his life, winning the Nobel Peace Prize or being elected President, Jimmy Carter replied that it was when Rosalynn said she would marry him.
 The couple were married for 77 years, and the former president called her “my equal partner in everything I ever accomplished.”
-The eldest of four children born to a bus driver/farmer and teacher/dressmaker mother, Rosalynn helped raise her younger brothers and helped her after her father died when she was 13.
+The eldest of four children born to a bus driver/farmer father and teacher/dressmaker mother, Rosalynn helped raise her younger brothers after her father died when she was 13.
 After helping Jimmy win the governorship of Georgia in 1970, she was appointed to the Governor's Commission to Improve Services for the Mentally and Emotionally Handicapped, and mental health became a lifelong cause.
 As the first of all First Ladies to have her own office in the White House, she attended Cabinet meetings and major briefings, served as the President’s personal emissary to Latin American countries, and led a delegation to Thailand in 1979 to address the problems of Cambodian and Laotian refugees.
 She was honored by the National Organization for Women with an Award of Merit for her vigorous support for the Equal Rights Amendment, and joined other First Ladies at the Houston conference celebrating the International Women's Year in 1977.
 In 1982, she co-founded The Carter Center in Atlanta to promote peace and human rights worldwide.
 Her autobiography, First Lady From Plains, was published in 1984.
 She and her husband contributed to the expansion of the nonprofit housing organization Habitat for Humanity, and they received the Presidential Medal of Freedom in 1999.

 Sunday, November 26, 2023